In your project directory

 // Here loading is the scope of the created event

-const loadEvent: UseEvent<boolean> = useEvents<boolean>('loading');
+const loadEvent: UseEvent<boolean> = useEvents<boolean>('loading', false);

 ...